gabegraves/CS4641-Project---Small-Data-Big-Dreams/README.md

 The benchmark is the complete dataset of CIFAR10 and the model shows good performance on it:![image](https://github.gatech.edu/storage/user/68901/files/464cfc0b-c7f5-4d49-9827-6f5fdbf882ae)

 Tabular:
 We used randomly generated tabular regression data from sklearn.datasets make_regression due to still working on feature selection and data cleaning for current tabular data as well as working on switching to a large, more standardized dataset that will lead to better comparisons.
 Consequently, the large RMSE and MAE are likely due to the random nature of the tabular dataset from sklearn but the important factors to note is the improvement in training loss and low validation with a decreasing overall slope showing little to no overfitting.
+XGBoost and LightGBM were the two models chosen due to their recent widespread use for tabular data, as shown in the graphs below, LightGBM is the current preferred model.

 ![RMSE](/RMSE.PNG)
 ![MAE](/MAE.PNG)